UPPMAX/R-python-julia-matlab-HPC/docs/julia/batchJulia.rst

             .. code-block:: sh

                 #!/bin/bash
-                #SBATCH -A SNIC2022-22-641 # Change to your own after the course
+                #SBATCH -A naiss2023-22-44 # Change to your own after the course
                 #SBATCH --time=00:05:00 # Asking for 5 minutes
                 #SBATCH -n 1 # Asking for 1 core

-                # Load any modules you need, here for Python 3.9.5
-                module load Python/3.9.5

-                # Run your Python script
-                python sum-2args.py 2 3
+                ml Julia/1.8.5-linux-x86_64

+                julia script-gpu.jl